 Valdez - Whittier is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Valdez - Whittier is a town of managers, professionals, and construction workers and builders.
 There are especially a lot of people living in Valdez - Whittier who work in management occupations (20.25%), food service (9.29%), and office and administrative support (7.76%).

-Valdez - Whittier is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Valdez - Whittier is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 13.04 minutes getting to work every day.